 Everything about chatbots, on the other hand, is much simpler.
 You don’t have to worry about app development, as messenger apps are built by third parties.
 All chatbots feature updates can be done with continuous integration just to the backend.

 Ecommerce chatbots help you purchase goods and services, food chatbots can order dinner, banking and trading chatbots can deal with your finances, content chatbots can provide you with content you might be interested in, booking chatbots can book hotels and flights… and the list goes on.
 As you have probably noticed, chatbots can be useful for any industry.
 They can help you streamline your business operations and improve marketing and sales.

 Chatbots can help you promote sales or new products by notifying all your customers.
 Posting on your website or on Facebook won’t help you raise engagement that much compared to sending the same message by email to all these clients.

 Chatbots help solve this problem by acting as a personal assistant for each customer.
 When chatbots first interact with customers, they gather information so they can personalize their responses.
 These chatbots help customers choose products, process payment information, enter shipping addresses, and complete orders.

 The process of ordering a product with a chatbot takes much less time than talking to a human, and your customer never has to leave the chat.

 Be Smart When Choosing Between Bots and Apps

 There’s no need to spend massive amounts of time and money to satisfy your user’s needs.
 You can grow your business easily with the latest technologies and keep customers happy.
 Chatbots are evolving quickly, and admittedly they’re still not as clever as we want them to be.
-Still, they already offer much potential for forward-thinking businesses large and small.
+Still, they already offer much potential for forward-thinking businesses, both large and small.